St Jude logo

 2002 – 2018

 In August 2002, the child’s silhouette took on a crimson-purple hue.
 And to make the pattern look more harmonious, the designers made it solid by painting a gap between the head and torso.
-The base in the form of the sun was removed, so the emblem was on an empty white background.
+The base, in the form of the sun, was removed, so the emblem appeared on an empty white background.
 But thanks to the arc added at the bottom, it does not hang in space.
 The inscriptions have been moved to the right and repainted in silvery gray.
 The horizontal stripe separating them has disappeared, and at the bottom, there is an additional line containing the slogan “Finding cures.
 Saving children.” in dark red.
 The designers used bold italic font for the slogan to make it stand out from the rest of the text.

 2018 – today